ba-13/scheduler-iitk/README.md

 ## Future work

 - The courses you select provides a prior to what kind of courses you would want to take up, which should be recommended first.
 Make the selection bar more intelligent.
-- The courses should be distributed according to departments, which should be another dropdown chosen before the course itself.

 ## References